hrsvrn/hrsvrn/README.md

 ###

-<p align="left">-<br>-Back-end development?
+<p align="left"><br>-Back-end development?
 Count me in!
 It's where the real magic happens.<br><br>-Linux drives my programming passion, but Windows is where I get stuff done.<br><br>-ReactJS isn't exactly my cup of tea, but I'll whip up some front-end magic when needed.<br><br>-Collaboration is my middle name!
 Reach out, and let's make some coding dreams a reality!<br><br>-When I'm not coding, you'll find me mixing tunes or building worlds in Minecraft.</p>

 ###